-- The boiling method: In this easy, reliable method, simply add the rice to a large pot of boiling water seasoned with a pinch of salt, ensuring the grains are submerged.
+In this easy, reliable method, simply add the rice to a large pot of boiling water seasoned with a pinch of salt, ensuring the grains are submerged.
 Reduce to a simmer and cook uncovered until tender.
 Drain in a sieve, then pour over a kettle of boiling water to remove excess starch and help separate the grains.

-- The absorption method: Guessing measurements can lead to dry or soggy grains, so measure the rice, then rinse, soak and drain.
-For every 75g rice used (one portion), measure 95ml water; increase to 135ml if you skipped the soak step.
+This is probably the easiest way to cook rice on the stove.
 Put the rice into a heavy, lidded saucepan, cover with the water and season with a pinch of salt.
 Bring to a simmer, put the lid on and reduce the heat as low as it goes.
-Check the rice after eight minutes – the grains should be tender and all the water absorbed.
-Pop the lid back on, turn the heat off and leave to steam for 5-8 minutes.
-When the rice is tender, remove the lid to prevent overcooking and use a fork to fluff up the grains.
+Check the rice after 10-12 minutes – the grains should be tender and all the water absorbed.
+Pop the lid back on (or cover with a tea towel if you don’t have one), turn the heat off and leave to stand for another 10 minutes.
+Don’t be tempted to take the lid off too early, as the steam which is cooking the rice will escape.
+When the rice is tender, use a fork to fluff up the grains.